yulya3102/agda-asm/Conclusion.md

 }{
 This paper formalizes a simple model of dynamic linking in Agda.
 This model describes how linker changes the code of programs and libraries during the linking process.
-This formalization states following properties of the dynamic linker:
+This formalization states the following properties of the dynamic linker:
 }